murati-hu/PsBamboo/README.md

 generic Cmdlets to access any not yet covered [Bamboo REST API][bambooapi] resources too.

 ## Installation
-PsBamboo is available via [PsGet][psget], so you can simply install it with the following command:
+PsBamboo is available via [PsGet][psget] or via [PowerShell Gallery ][psgallery], so you can simply install it with the following command:
 ```powershell
 Install-Module PsBamboo
 ```